¡Obámanos! President Barack Obama's legacy for Latinos

 María de Lourdes Rojas was old enough for Medicare, but wasn't eligible because her working years had preceded her arrival to the U.S. and so she had not contributed from her paycheck to Medicare.
 Before Obamacare, she was paying steep monthly premiums for private health insurance, said Benítez, a communications strategist in Washington, D.C.
 Rojas is a U.S. citizen.

-"Remember when (Obama) signed the bill and the mic was still hot and (Vice President) Joe Biden leaned in and said 'This is a Big f------ deal?'
-Well for me and the family, it was a big f------ deal, BFD," Benítez said.
+"Remember when (Obama) signed the bill and the mic was still hot and (Vice President) Joe Biden leaned in and said 'This is a big f***ing deal'?
+Well for me and the family, it was a big f***ing deal — BFD," Benítez said.

 Obamacare has drawn strong criticism among Republican Latino opponents, primarily for its requirements on businesses.
 But supporters point to strong gains: 4 million more Hispanics have gained insurance, young Latinos are covered until they are 26 through their parents' insurance, no insurance denials for pre-existing conditions and the expansion of community health centers, which have benefited those at the bottom of the economic ladder.